LSE, The Marshall Building

 We provided MEP, environmental, lighting and BREEAM consultancy services for the project, which was led by Grafton Architects and achieved a BREEAM Excellent certification in design, with the same targeted in construction.

-Our early stage parametric modelling of the site informed the façade design, while our MEP strategy focused on passive design and creating unique solutions to the architects aspirations for an expressive concrete structure with limited visible services.
+Our early stage parametric modelling of the site informed the façade design, while our MEP strategy focused on passive design and creating unique solutions to match the architect's aspirations for an expressive concrete structure with limited visible services.

-We also conducted operational energy modelling with the LSE as part of our work and carried out a CFD study for the lecture theatres to validate use of a low energy displacement ventilation system for thermal comfort high-occupancy areas.
+We also conducted operational energy modelling with the university as part of our work and carried out a CFD (computational fluid dynamic) study for the lecture theatres to validate use of a low energy displacement ventilation system for thermal comfort high-occupancy areas.

 The 10-storey building, which includes two basement levels and a split-level roof terrace, has a net usable area of 17,500 M², accommodates the university’s academic departments and offices.